Want to cancel your rental water heater contract?

 Parts and labour warranties offer the same coverage as rental contracts.

-If you have rental equipment installed before 2015 you should consider getting out of your contract immediately.
-Understand that paying any buy out fees, or penalties, is less than the cost of renting.
+If you have rental equipment installed before 2015, you should consider getting out of your contract immediately.
+Understand that paying any buyout fees, or penalties, is less than the cost of renting.
 Then when your tank does decide to fail, you can purchase a new one then.

-Always consult with legal counsel before entering in to contracts.
+Always consult with legal counsel before entering into contracts.
 This prevents you from falling victim to unfair practices.

 Are you sure your existing water heater is even yours?